 Teaching remains a major entry route for expats:

-Teachers with credentials (PGCE, STEM background, etc.) find the best salaries in international schools.
-Demand for online tutors is growing, especially in Madrid, Catalonia, and the Basque Country.
+Teachers with credentials such as a PGCE or STEM background generally find the best salaries in international schools.
+Demand for online tutors is also growing, especially in Madrid, Catalonia, and the Basque Country.

 Spain’s tourism sector has bounced back sharply.
 Employers across Andalusia, the Balearics, the Canaries, and major cities are hiring:

-The work is often seasonal, but strong language skills can lead to management roles or careers in tourism-related fields such as property management and tour operations.
+The work is often seasonal, but strong language skills can lead to management roles or careers in tourism-related fields such as property management, tour operations, or entertainment.

 Electricians, plumbers, HVAC technicians, builders, and tilers are in extremely high demand, especially in expat-heavy regions.
 Many earn well as autónomos (self-employed), often booked months in advance.

-Málaga, Barcelona, and Valencia are hubs for customer service centres serving all of Europe.
-Regularly hiring:
+Málaga, Barcelona, and Valencia are hubs for customer service centres operated by multinational companies and well-known brands serving all of Europe.
+Multilingual customer support roles require speakers of English, German, French, Dutch, and Nordic languages.

 Traditional work visas require an employer to sponsor you — difficult for many roles.
 Alternatives include:

-These allow legal residence even without a local job offer.
+These routes can allow legal residence even without a local job offer.

 Networking remains essential — many jobs are never advertised.

-Spain can offer a work-life balance that’s hard to match — but success requires persistence, language learning, and knowing where demand truly exists.
+Spain can offer a work-life balance that’s hard to match — but success usually requires persistence, language learning, and a realistic understanding of where demand actually exists.

 If you're planning to work here long-term, you’ll need private health insurance for most visa types.
 Our policies are fully compliant with Spanish immigration rules and ideal for expats.